Paulsmlim/rcos-status-updates/spring_2019/week_03.md

 ## This Week's Plan

-> Implement on email verification through firebase.
+> Implement email verification through firebase.
 It will most likely be a standard email verification where if the
 > user creates an account through the RPI GroupRide app, an email will be sent to the registered email, and the user
 > would have to click on the verification link.